ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 they were to expect, that the sight of such rooms, so many servants, and so splendid a dinner, might not wholly overpower them.

-When the ladies were separating for the toilette, he said to Elizabeth--
+When the ladies were separating for the toilette, he said to Elizabeth --

 "Do not make yourself uneasy, my dear cousin, about your apparel.
 Lady Catherine is far from requiring that elegance of dress in us which becomes herself and her daughter.
-I would advise you merely to put on whatever of your clothes is superior to the rest--there is no occasion for anything more.
+I would advise you merely to put on whatever of your clothes is superior to the rest -- there is no occasion for anything more.
 Lady Catherine will not think the worse of you for being simply dressed.
 She likes to have the distinction of rank preserved."